 The food in Georgia was so fresh and most of it homemade.
 Try the bread they eat for breakfast; I can’t seem to find the name of it.
 It is a long strip of bread and is baked over a fire.
 Eat the lobio, which is a bean soup and will probably be called that in English.
 The Georgians are also whizzes at dishes with nuts and potatoes, get the roasted ones.
 My favorite thing was the eggplant slices with a walnut filling!
 If you have a nut allergy, be careful in Georgia as even salads had nuts on them.

 9. Explore old Tbilisi

 The architecture in old Tbilisi is so odd and interesting.
 Some building looked like they would fall down at any moment and some, especially the churches, looked like they would last another 500 years.
 The bricks are also very different from what I am used to seeing and I loved them.

 Sitting across the river from old Tbilisi, it overlooks the whole old city.
 The view is great, and you can get up close to the statue of King Vakhtang Gorgasali.

-I am sure there is tons more to see in Tbilisi, but these are the things I really enjoyed.
+There are tons more to things do in Tbilisi, but these are the things I really enjoyed.
 Most of these things were inexpensive or free as well making Georgia a great place to spend an extended amount of time in.